jussiniinikoski/wasm-pdf/README.md

 # PACK-PDF
 ## Generate PDF files from JSON with WASM (WebAssembly).

-The aim of this project is to make a WASM PDF generator library, which is able to generate simple PDF files with ease and also a bit more complicated PDF's with tables etc.
+The aim of this project is to make a WASM PDF generator library, which is able to generate simple PDF files with ease and also a bit more complicated PDF's with tables and graphics.

-Idea behind this project is to push all the work creating a PDF to the client side, instead of using server resources to do it.
+Idea behind this project is to push all the work involved in creating a PDF to the client side, instead of using precious server resources.

 **This library is working, but is also Work In Progress, so I don't recommend using it in anything serious yet.**

+## Demo

+To be disclosed at a later date

 ## How to generate an example PDF